Wirral Branch TOMCC – the first 30 years

 following year I put my ratty Beesa into the awards and found it was the only BSA entered.
 The

-boy from British Motorcycle Preservation Society, helped by his wife, pushed a non running A10
+boy from the British Motorcycle Preservation Society, helped by his wife, pushed a non-running A10

-combo through the cordon and was immediately presented with best BSA.
+combo through the cordon and was immediately presented with the best BSA.

 At the BMPS show that summer we saw him and his missus heaving it off a trailer and pushing it into

 the lineup at Colwyn Bay, and I couldn’t resist a jibe in my branch report about the trailer brigade.

 Cue voluminous correspondence from Farnz to our secretary Ken demanding an apology and